 Use this certificate if you give game fish to a person or organization.

+I,

+, Full name of license holder.
+Please print.

+residing at: tel.: (),

+Address and telephone of license holder required.
+Please print.

+on this day:// at

+Date of transaction

-Full name of license holder.
-Please print. residing at: $\begin{tabular}{c} tel.: ( ) $, \\ Address and telephone of license holder required.
-Please print. \\ \end{tabular}$ on this day:// at: Date of transaction; Place of transaction. hereby convey to: The following fish Full name of person receiving game fish.
-Detailed description of e kind and number of fish donated.
-(Example: one channel catfish weighing approximately 3 lbs.) taken in under my valid license number: and taken on:// Recipient: (Signature of licer se holder) (Signature of recipient)
+hereby convey to: the following fish:

+Full name of person receiving game fish.

+Detailed description of the , kind and number of fish donated.
+(Example: one channel catfish weighing approximately 3 lbs.)

+taken in (County) inder my valid license number: and taken on://

+Donor: Recipient:

+(Signature of license hold

+By signing we understand and ac nowledge to postdate, predate or otherwise falsify a Possession Certificate is illegal.

 Title VI Funding: Certain programs of the New Mexico Department of Game and Fish receive federal funds from the U.S. Department of the Interior.
 These programs are therefore subject to requirements of the New Mexico Human Rights Act and Title VI of the 1964 Civil Rights Act, which prohibit discrimination because of ancestry, sex, race, color, religion, national origin, age or physical or mental handicap.
-If you believe you have been discriminated against in any program, activity or facility, please send a detailed description of the incident by certified mail to the New Mexico Department of Game and Fish.
-If you desire further information on Title VI, write: New Mexico Department of Game and Fish, ADA Coordinator, P.O.
-Box 25112, Santa Fe, NM 87504 or Office of Equal Opportunity, U.S. Dept. of the Interior, Office of the Secretary, Washington DC 20240.
+If you believe you have been discriminated against in any program, activity or facility, please send a detailed description of the incident by certified mail to the New Mexico Department of Game and Fish, ADA Coordinator, One Wildlife Way, Santa Fe, NM 87507 or Office of Equal Opportunity, U.S. Dept. of the Interior, Office of the Secretary, Washington, DC 20240.
 The Department of Game and Fish will schedule public meetings and operate facilities that are accessible to physically impaired persons.
 Reasonable accommodations will be made for other impairments, including hearing and sight.
-If special aids are required, call (505) 476-8027 or write to P.O.
-Box 25112, Santa Fe, NM 87504 at least three working days prior to the meeting date.
-Io initiate a complaint, write to the U.S. Fish and Wildlife Service, Office of Diversity and Inclusive Workforce Management, Public Civil Rights Accessibility & Disability Coordinator, 5275 Leesburg Pike, Falls Church, VA 22041; (703) 358-1724.
+If special aids are required, call (505) 476-8027 or write to 1 Wildlife Way, Santa Fe, NM 87507 at least three working days prior to the meeting date.
+To initiate a complaint, write to the U.S. Fish and Wildlife Service, Office of Diversity and Inclusive Workforce Management, Public Civil Rights Accessibility & Disability Coordinator, 5275 Leesburg Pike, Falls Church, VA 22041; (703) 358-1724.

 Fundos de Titulo VI: Ciertos programas del New Mexico Department of Game and Fish reciben fondos federales del U.S. Department of the Interior.
-Estos programas son subyugados a requisitos de la ley de New Mexico Human Rights Act and Title VI of the 1964 Civil Rights Act, que prohíben la discriminacion por razones de ascendencia, sexo, raza, color, religión origen nacional, edad o impedimento físico o mental.
-Si usted cree que ha sufrido discriminación en cualquier programa, actividad o comodidades, por favor envíe por correo certificado una descripción detallada al Department of Game and Fish.
-Si desea mas informacion sobre Titulo VI, por favor escriba a: Department of Game and Fish, ADA Coordinator, P.O.
-Box 25112, Santa Fe, NM 87504 or Office of Equal Opportunity, U.S. Dept. of the Interior, Office of the Secretary, Washington, DC 20240.
-Al programar sus reuniones públicas, el Department of Game and Fish operará en facilidades que proveen acceso para personas con incapacidades físicas.
-Las personas con otras incapacidades, inclusive del oído y de la vista, recibirán acceso razonable a las reuniones.
-Si usted necesita algún auxiliar o ayuda especial, por favor llame al número (505) 476-8027 o escriba a P.O.
-Box 25112, Santa Fe, NM 87504, por lo menos tres días antes de la reunión.
-Para iniciar una queja, escriba a U.S. Fish and Wildlife Service, Office of Diversiry and Inclusive Workforce Management, Public Civil Rights Accessibility & Disability Coordinator, 5275 Leesburg Pike, Falls Church, VA 22041; (703) 358-1724.
+Estos programas son subyugados a requisitos de la ley de New Mexico Human Rights Act and Title VI of the 1964 Civil Rights Act, que prohiben la discriminacion por razones de ascendencia, sexo, raza, color, religión origen nacional, edad o impedimento físico o mental.
+Si usted cree que ha sufrido discriminación en cualquier programa, actividad o comodidades, por favor envie por correo certificado una descripción detallada al Department of Game and Fish.
+Si desea mas informacion sobre Titulo VI, por favor escriba a: Department of Game and Fish, ADA Coordinator, One Wildlife Way, Santa Fe, NM 87507 or Office of Equal Opportunity, U.S. Dept. of the Interior, Office of the Secretary, Washington, DC 20240.
+Al programar sus reuniones públicas, el Department of Game and Fish order a des inclusive del oído y de la vista, recibirán acceso razonable a las reuniones.
+Si usted necesita algún auxiliar o ayuda especial, por favor lance (505) 476-8027 o escriba a I Wildlife Way, Santa Fe, NM 87507, por lo menos tres días antes de la reunión.
+Para iniciar una queja, escriba a U.S. Fish and Wildlife Service, Office of Diversity and Inclusive Workforce Management, Public Civil Rights Accessibility & Disability Coordinator, 5275 Leesburg Pike, Falls Church, VA 22041; (703) 58-1724.